 1. Employee resistance

 We get it: change is hard.
 And transformative change is even harder.
-Digital transformation challenges by its very nature are disruptive.
+Digital transformation challenges by their very nature are disruptive.

 Employees may not only have to get used to new systems and processes; their roles may change fundamentally or even disappear altogether.
 So it’s easy to see why employees may be wary about the whole concept.